 We were lucky enough to have Arum Nixon, Top 5 Contestant from Masterchef 2017 provide us with this great ham glaze recipe.
 Have a look at his thoughts and the recipe below.
-You can also watch our videos on how to make the glaze, how to carve your ham and where our amazing pasture fed pork comes from.
+You can also watch our You Tube videos on how to make the glaze, how to carve your ham and where our amazing pasture fed pork comes from.

 I don’t have much of a sweet tooth, so I like to balance out the sugar in a glaze.
 This is a simple recipe, but brings out all the amazing flavour of the beer – and the slight bitterness from the hops and acidity of the vinegar balances the sweetness perfectly.
 I use a great local brew from Modus Operandi called Former Tennant Red IPA; the citrusy hops and dark caramel flavours are a perfect match for the salty ham.
 Whatever you choose to use, go with a full-bodied beer and don’t skimp on the quality.
 Stout and porter also work well.